Teacher Certification/Masters in Teaching (MAT)

 - Course work reflecting non-western perspectives (often taken routinely as part of the major)

-- Music majors must complete any four one-credit methods courses in strings, brass, percussion, etc.
+- Performing Arts major music concentrators must complete any four one-credit methods courses in strings, brass, percussion, etc.

 M.A.T. participants who successfully complete the program course work with a 3.0 average or better, successfully complete all aspects of the internship, submit an acceptable electronic portfolio, and achieve passing scores on the appropriate PRAXIS II tests will be eligible for approved program certification in Maryland.
 Names of program completers will be sent to the Maryland State Department of Education,after which individuals may apply for their teaching certificate.
 Individuals who meet criteria are eligible for the Maryland’s Meritorious New Teacher Candidate award, which simplifies certification across state borders.
 Approved program certification allows for reciprocity with minimal additional requirements in approximately 37 other states.